Progxy/PDP-8-Emulator/README.md

 * compile the given assembly file and analyze the instructions;

-* dump into a text file the instructions to analyze them after;
+* dump into a text file the instructions to analyze them after the compilation;

 * emulate the assembly file after compiling it;

-* step through each step of the execution.
+* step through each step of the execution of the compiled program.

 ## Assembler Features